celilozturk/celilozturk/README.md

 - 🔭 I currently work as a teacher
-- 🌱 I’m currently learning Azure
+- 🌱 I’m currently learning Azure Devops
 - 📫 How to reach me: celil.ozturk@windowslive.com

 Connect with me